Nzanzu-Lwanzo/clientor/README.md

 4. #### functionalities

    This is **one** of the core folders of the package.
 [It contains files that expose each a hook](src\lib\functionalities) that handles all the functionalities of the component from toggling the visibility of the buttons to inserting or formatting.
+It also contains a folder named **stylers/core** that contains the **API** to handle all the styling (bold, italic, underline, ...).
 That's the place to define the behavior of the different features of the component.

 5. #### clientor.config.ts

    This [file](src/clientor.config.ts) contains the default configuration values defined for a Clientor component.
 They should be overridable by the user configuration values.

 6. #### clientorUserContext.tsx

    This file contains a context exposed along with the ClientorBox component itself.
 All the configurations a user should provide to have a control on the behavior of the component should be passed to this context so they can be accessed in all the components.
-    Not be confused with the __clientorContext.tsx__.
+   Not be confused with the **clientorContext.tsx**.
 This is the context used internally.

 ## Components structure